 Visual art was also part of the exhibit, and included the work of photographers, illustrators, cartoonists, and graphic designers.

-In collaboration with Integrus Architecture, helveticka created a geologic timeline for CWU’s new Science II building, which opened to students for the fall 2016 quarter.
+In collaboration with Integrus Architecture, who designed the facility, helveticka created a geologic timeline exhibit for CWU’s Science II building.

 The exhibit maps to an actual scale model of the timeline built into the floor of a 58.5-meter-long corridor. helveticka’s design team worked closely with CWU faculty members on panel content.